katygus/FC2-recursion-higherOrderFunctions-study/README.md

 - Some problems are naturally recursive (tree traversal, etc.)
 - Watch for stack overflow with deep recursion

+## Common Pitfalls
+- Forgetting the base case in recursion (infinite recursion)
+- Not returning from recursive calls
+- Callback hell/pyramid of doom (nested callbacks)
+- Assuming callbacks execute immediately (they often don't in async code)

 ## Tail Call Optimization (TCO)